wmarshall484/DSI_LECTURES_2/data-products/matt_drury/README.md

   - Send and recieve json from the server, display results to user.
   - Optionally, style the html with bootstrap.

+A html document created with remark.js is included that you can use to quickly introdue all of the technologies we will be using to the students.
+I chose remark for this document because you can use the document itself to show students the power fo html and javascript.

 Prerequisites
 -------------